Dog stretching

 The longer you sleep, the more pronounced these two become – more fluid pooling and your muscles becoming increasingly restricted to movement.

-When you stretch, you are redistributing the fluids while at the same time pushing past the restrictive boundaries your body set for your muscles while you were sleeping.
+When you stretch, you are redistributing the fluids while at the same time pushing past the restrictive boundaries your body sets for your muscles while you are sleeping.
 Your stretch will normally extend your muscles past their normal range of motion, recalibrating your body to understand your normal ranges of motion.
 Stretching is somewhat reflexive, but if you really think about it while you do it, you’ll find you usually twist and turn your torso and arms in irregular patterns.
 You are pushing past your normal ranges of motion, so your body is more aware of what is normal.
 You are improving your blood circulation while also reducing your muscle tension.
-Did I mention it just feels good?

 The greeting stretch